IRS Form 5695 Instructions

 Part I: Residential Clean Energy Credit

-If you only have a credit carryforward from tax year 2021, you can skip lines 1 through 11.
+If you only have a credit carryforward from tax year 2023, you can skip Lines 1 through 11 and go directly to Line 12.
 Otherwise, let’s start at the top.

 Line 1: Qualified solar electric property costs